About Louis Foreman

-Over the past 20 years Louis has created 9 successful start-ups and has been directly responsible for the creation of over 20 others.
-A prolific inventor, he is the inventor on 10 registered US patents, and his firm is responsible for the development and filing of well over 600 more.
+Over the past 30 years, Louis has created twelve successful start-ups and has been directly responsible for the creation of over 20 others.
+A prolific inventor, Louis is the inventor on 12 registered US patents, while his firm is responsible for the development and filing of well over 700 more.

-Louis is an adjunct professor of Entrepreneurship and Innovation, at Queens University.
+Louis is an adjunct professor of Entrepreneurship and Innovation at Queens University.
 He received the Instructor Achievement Award for his teaching at Central Piedmont Community College, and was recognized by the National Museum of Education for his Distinguished Contributions to Education.
-Louis is an adjunct professor and the Entrepreneur in Residence at the McColl School of Business, and was the 2013 Distinguished Visiting Professor at Johnson and Wales University.
+Louis is also an adjunct professor and the Entrepreneur in Residence at the McColl School of Business, and was the 2013 Distinguished Visiting Professor at Johnson and Wales University.

 In addition to being an inventor, Louis is also committed to inspiring others to be innovative.
-Louis is the creator of the Emmy® Award Winning PBS TV Show, Everyday Edisons, and serves as the Executive Producer and lead judge.
-The show won 2 Emmys® in four seasons and appeared nationally on PBS.
+Louis is the creator of the Emmy® Award Winning PBS TV Show Everyday Edisons and serves as the Executive Producer and lead judge.
+The show won two Emmys® in four seasons and appeared nationally on PBS.

-In 2008, Louis was appointed by United States Secretary of Commerce, Carlos M. Gutierrez to serve a three year term on the nine person Patent Public Advisory Committee (PPAC) of the United States Patent and Trademark Office.
-In 2011, he was appointed by Secretary Gary Locke to serve an additional three year term.
-The Committee was created by Congress in 1999 to advise the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office on matters relating to the policies, goals, performance, budget and user fees of the patent operation.
-In 2013 he was asked to serve as Chairman of PPAC until the end of his term in December, 2014.
+In 2008, Louis was appointed by United States Secretary of Commerce Carlos M. Gutierrez to serve a three-year-term on the nine person Patent Public Advisory Committee (PPAC) of the United States Patent and Trademark Office.
+In 2011, he was appointed by Secretary Gary Locke to serve an additional three-year-term.
+The committee was created by Congress in 1999 to advise the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office on matters relating to the policies, goals, performance, budget and user fees of the patent operation.
+In 2013, he was asked to serve as Chairman of PPAC until the end of his term in December 2014.

-In 2011, Louis was called upon, multiple times, to brief the House and Senate Judiciary Committees on legislation related to the US Patent system and its impact on independent inventors.
-On September 16, 2011, Louis joined the President on-stage for the signing of the America Invents Act into law.
-This bi-partisan effort represented the most comprehensive overhaul to the US Patent System in over 60 years.
+In 2011, Louis was called upon multiple times to brief the House and Senate Judiciary Committees on legislation related to the US Patent system and its impact on independent inventors.
+On September 16, 2011, Louis joined the President of the United States of America onstage for the signing of the America Invents Act into law.
+This bipartisan effort represented the most comprehensive overhaul to the US Patent System in over 60 years.

 Connect with Louis